Relative Clauses – Free Exercise

 Select the correct relative pronoun.

-1. The children are collecting the leaves have fallen from the trees.not a person → which
+1. The children are collecting the leaves have fallen from the trees.not a person → that

 2. The boy watch had stopped didn’t know that he was late.possession/belonging → whose